open-omics-ml/open-omics-ml/README.md

 Each contributing analyst selects a published omics ML study with publicly available data, then:

 1. **Reproduces** the original analysis as closely as possible
-2. **Audits** the analysis against a defined checklist of methodological considerations drawn from the omics ML literature
+2. **Assesses** the analysis against a defined checklist of methodological considerations drawn from the omics ML literature
-3. **Reanalyses** using current best-practice methods, asking what the data show with more rigorous ML
+3. **Reanalyses** using current best-practice methods, asking what the data show when analysed with new methods
 4. **Reports** findings in a standardised format that feeds into a field-wide summary

 Results are aggregated into a living dashboard.
-Together, reanalyses form the basis of a co-authored meta-analysis of what omics datasets reveal under rigorous ML.
+Together, reanalyses form the basis of a co-authored meta-analysis of what omics datasets reveal.

 ## What reanalysis is — and is not